-Enter To Win This Shelby GT500, F-150 Supertruck Ultimate Prize Package
+Hurry!
+Time Running Out To Enter To Win Two Shelbys Plus $50,000 Cash

 Our friends at Dream Giveaway are also throwing in an extra $50,000 in cash to help pay for taxes, because they know winning a grand prize like this can turn into a nightmare if you're not prepared to pay Uncle Sam.

-So enter now by donating to a worthy cause.
+So enter now before the entry period closes on January 26.
 Click here, make a donation, and you're automatically entered to win.
-And remember, as an exclusive just for Motor1.com readers, Dream Giveaway will DOUBLE your tickets if you donate $25 or more.
+And remember, as an exclusive just for Motor1.com readers, Dream Giveaway will DOUBLE your entry tickets if you donate $25 or more.
 Good luck!